MarvinJanssen/clarity-stacks/README.md

 ### clarity-stacks-helper

-Contains helper functions to calculate block hashes that check the length of the inputs:
+Contains helper functions that contracts can use:

 - `block-header-hash`: calculates the block header hash.
 - `block-id-header-hash`: calculates the block ID.
+- `string-ascii-to-buffer`: convert a string-ascii to a buffer.

 ## Merkle proof